 - 1. Provide service classes (lower level, gen ed, and multicultural satisfying) in an accessible online format for students to aid in time to graduation, - 2.
 Provide needed Anthropology curriculum-required classes for students needing to graduate in Anthropology, - 3.
 Provide summer support for graduate students, - 4.
-Provide teaching experience and salary support for departmental NTTF, and/or - 5.
-Provide teaching experience for graduate students, - 6.
+Provide teaching experience for graduate students, - 5.
+Provide teaching experience and salary support for departmental NTTF, and/or - 6.
 Provide summer support for TTF